Sort and Dry Your Clay Scraps

 Optimally, if you are going to do this a lot, you will want to make a big plaster bat, a large plaster surface that you could work the clay on.
 If this is a one-shot deal, you can use the same idea without the plaster bat.
 Find some towels that you don't care about saving; you can hose out the clay and wash them clean again afterward, but the clay may irreversibly stain the material, especially if you are working with red clay.

-Working outside, dump the clay onto the plaster bat or onto the spread out towels.
-Spread the clay thinly, about two to three inches thick.
+Working outside, dump the clay onto the plaster bat or the spread out towels.
+Spread the clay thinly, about 2 to 3 inches thick.
 Let the clay sit for a time, checking on it periodically.
 In hot, dry weather, this step may only take an hour or so.

 When the clay can be formed into a ball without sticking to your fingers, begin gently scraping it off the plaster or rolling it up off the cloth.
-Putty knives work well for this, especially the really cheap plastic kind.
+Putty knives work well for this, especially the cheap plastic kind.
 If you used plaster, be certain no plaster particles get into the clay.

 Store Your Clay